2 plead not guilty in trial linked to Jordan's royal rift

 Since the drama erupted into the open in early April, with Hamzah being placed under house arrest, clashing narratives have swirled around the popular prince.
 He is either a popular champion of ordinary Jordanians suffering from economic mismanagement and corruption, or a disgruntled royal who never forgave Abdullah for taking away his title of crown prince in 2004.

 The indictment alleges Hamzah was driven by personal ambition and determined to become king.
-It says the prince and the two defendants —Awadallah and Sharif Hassan bin Zaid, a distant cousin of the king — conspired to stir discontent.
+It says the prince and the two defendants conspired to stir discontent.

 The indictment alleges that Hamzah and the two defendants were working on social media messages the prince was to post, with the aim of “inciting some groups in society against the ruling system and state agencies.”